viveksck/Text-Tools/README.md

 Various tools for working with text and corpora.

-1. malc-text-grader - for creating graded readings, and analysing vocabulary
+1. text-grader - for creating graded readings, and analysing vocabulary
 2. firstfivewords.py - for pulling formulaic sentence starters from a corpus of text
-3. ngramstripper2009.py - for simplifying the Google Books ngram data into a frequency word list
+3. ngramstripper2009/2012.py - for simplifying the Google Books ngram data (2009/2012 version) into a frequency word list
 4. TextFileHashTagger.py - for a folder full of text files containing hash tags, creates an index
+5. Single Use Tools - scripts for pre- or post- processing data for tools above

 * Some projects have been described in articles.
 PDFs available here: http://scholar.google.co.jp/citations?user=-ShxkTcAAAAJ
 * Some projects have a screencast showing how to use them: http://www.youtube.com/user/malcprentice